mulle-nat-stash/mulle-bootstrap/README.md

 projects and installs their output into a "dependencies" folder.
 * installs [brew](//dzone.com/articles/why-osx-sucks-and-you-should) binaries and
 libraries into an "addictions" folder (on participating platforms)
+* alerts to the presence of shell scripts in fetched dependencies
 * runs on **OS X**, **FreeBSD**, **Linux**, **Windows** with MINGW bash
 * certainly not a "minimal" or lightweight" project with ca. 10000 lines of